Dummer's War: Battle of Pequawket

 Lovewell's third expedition consisted of 46 men and left from Dunstable on April 16, 1725.
 They built a fort at Ossipee, New Hampshire and garrisoned it with 10 men, including a doctor and John Goffe, while the rest left to raid the Pequawket tribe at Fryeburg, Maine.
 On May 9, chaplain Jonathan Frye was leading the militiamen in prayer when they spotted a lone Abenaki warrior.
 Lovewell and his men closed in on the warrior, leaving their packs behind in a clearing.
 Shortly after they left, a Pequawket war party led by Chief Paugus discovered the packs, and they set up an ambush in anticipation of their eventual return.

 Lovewell and his men caught up with the warrior and exchanged gunfire.
 Lovewell and one of his men were wounded in the encounter, and the Indian was killed by Ensign Seth Wyman, Lovewell's second in command.
 Lovewell's force then returned to their packs and the ambush was sprung.
-Lovewell and eight of his men were killed and two were wounded when the Pequawkets opened fire.
+Lovewell and 8 of his men were killed and two were wounded when the Pequawkets opened fire.
 The survivors managed to retreat to a strong position, and fended off repeated attacks until the Pequawkets withdrew around sunset.
 Only 20 of the militiamen survived the battle; three died on the return journey.
 The Pequawket losses included Chief Paugus.

 Western theater: Vermont and western Massachusetts

 The western theater of the war has also been referred to as "Grey Lock's War".
 On August 13, 1723, Gray Lock entered the war by raiding Northfield, Massachusetts, where four warriors killed two citizens.
 The next day, they attacked Joseph Stevens and his four sons in Rutland, Massachusetts.
 Stevens escaped, two of the boys were killed, and the other two sons were captured.
 On October 9, 1723, Gray Lock struck two small forts near Northfield, inflicting casualties and carrying off one captive.

-In response, Governor Dummer ordered the construction of Fort Dummer in Brattleboro, Vermont.
+In response, Governor Dummer ordered the construction of Fort Dummer in what is now Brattleboro, Vermont.
 The fort became a major base of operations for scouting and punitive expeditions into Abenaki country.
-Fort Dummer was Vermont's first permanent settlement, made under the command of Lieutenant Timothy Dwight.
+Fort Dummer was Vermont's first permanent colonial settlement, made under the command of Lieutenant Timothy Dwight.
 On June 18, 1724, Grey Lock attacked a group of men working in a meadow near Hatfield, Massachusetts.
 He then moved on and killed men at Deerfield, Northfield, and Westfield over the summer.
 In response to the raids, Dummer ordered more soldiers for Northfield, Brookfield, Deerfield, and Sunderland, Massachusetts.
 On October 11, 1724, 70 Abenakis attacked Fort Dummer and killed three or four soldiers.
 In September 1725, a scouting party of six men was sent out from Fort Dummer.
 Grey Lock and 14 others ambushed them just west of the Connecticut River, killing two and wounding and capturing three others.
 One man escaped, while two Indians were killed.